 Location Description Long Island Housing Services will provide one on one counseling services at a private location, group counseling and educational seminars in the Town of Huntington about fair housing, mortgage and rental housing issues.

 Planned Activities Long Island Housing Services, which is a well-established Suffolk County fair housing organization, will provide one on one counseling services at private locations, educational seminars in the Town of Huntington about fair housing, mortgage and rental housing issues.

 7 Project Name Housing Help Inc. 2022

 Target Area Town wide

 Goals Supported Public Service

 Needs Addressed Public Services

 Funding CDBG: \$15,000

 Description These funds will be allocated to Housing Help, Inc. will provide foreclosure prevention counseling for the residents of Huntington.
 This will include but not limited to homeowner education, modify mortgages, assist with providing financial assistance through the NYS Attorney Generals Mortgage assistance program, and provides referrals for free legal assistance if foreclosure is unavoidable.
+Additionally, HHI will perform rental counseling and tenant services to additional tenants in the township of Huntington

 Target Date 8/31/2023

-Estimate the number and type of families that will benefit from the proposed activities 30 families will be assisted through this project
+Estimate the number and type of families that will benefit from the proposed activities 300 tenants will be assisted through this project

 Location Description Homeowners will be counseled at the Housing Help Inc. office located at 91 Broadway, suite 10, Greenlawn NY 11740, The Huntington Opportunity Center; and ST. Hugh of Lincoln RC Church.

 Planned Activities These funds will be allocated to Housing Help, Inc. will provide foreclosure prevention counseling for the residents of Huntington.
 This will include but not limited to homeowner education, modify mortgages, assist with providing financial assistance through the NYS Attorney Generals Mortgage assistance program, and provides referrals for free legal assistance if foreclosure is unavoidable.

-8 Project Name Tri-CYA 2022
+Project Name Tri-CYA 2022

-Target Area Huntington Station
+8 Target Area Huntington Station

 Goals Supported Public Service

-Needs Addressed Public Services Funding CDBG: \$15,000 Description Tri Community and Youth Agency (TRI-CYA) administers the Community and School Together Program (CAST) which delivers intensive advocacy, counseling, case management, referral, violence prevention and family strengthening services to low-and moderate income youth and families targeting Huntington, Huntington Station and South Huntington.
-Target Date 8/31/2023 Estimate the number and type of families that will benefit from the proposed activities 500 youth and 900 total individuals will receive public services through this project.
+Needs Addressed Public Services

+Funding CDBG: \$15,000

+Description Tri Community and Youth Agency (TRI-CYA) administers the Community and School Together Program (CAST) which delivers intensive advocacy, counseling, case management, referral, violence prevention and family strengthening services to low-to-moderate income youth and families targeting Huntington, Huntington Station and South Huntington.

+Target Date 8/31/2023

+Estimate the number and type of families that will benefit from the proposed activities 500 youth and 900 total individuals will receive public services through this project.

 Location Description assistance will be mainly provided at headquarters for the TRI-CYA.

 Planned Activities CAST program administration (Communities and Schools Together)